Cheorwon County: Korean War

 Following the Division of Korea in 1945, all of Cheorwon County was part of North Korea.

 During the Korean War the region changed hands several times during the UN invasion of North Korea and the Chinese invasion of South Korea, by 1951 the frontlines had stabilized, cutting across Cheorwon County and the area became part of the Iron Triangle.
 The Battle of Arrowhead Hill took place north of Cheorwon town from 6 to 10 October 1952 and the Battle of White Horse Hill took place north of Cheorwon town from 6 to 15 October 1952.
 The Battle of Triangle Hill took place north of Gimhwa-eup from 14 October to 25 November 1952.

-Following the signing of the Korean Armistice Agreement, the Korean Demilitarized Zone divided Cheorwon County in two, creating Cheorwon County in South Korea and Chorwon County in North Korea, respectively.
+Following the signing of the Korean Armistice Agreement, the Korean Demilitarized Zone (DMZ) divided Cheorwon County in two, creating Cheorwon County in South Korea and Chorwon County in North Korea, respectively.

 Several Korean War sites in Cheorwon County are now tourist destinations including the former Woljeong-ri station, the former Korean Workers’ Party Office, the Iron Triangle Tourist Office, the Second Incursion Tunnel and the Cheorwon Peace Observatory.

 Civilian Control Line (CCL)

-The Civilian Control Line is an additional buffer zone to the Demilitarized Zone (DMZ).
+The Civilian Control Line is an additional buffer zone to the DMZ.
 The distance between the DMZ and CCL in South Korea ranges from 5 to 20 km.
 The purpose is to limit and control the entrance of civilians into areas to protect and maintain the security of military facilities and operations near the DMZ.